rhymu8354/MoonUnit/README.md

 ## Building

-This library is not intended to stand alone.
-It is intended to be included in a larger solution which uses [CMake](https://cmake.org/) to generate the build system and build applications which will link with the library.
+This project may be used stand-alone or as part of a larger project.
+Either way, the included `CMakeLists.txt` file is intended to be used with [CMake](https://cmake.org/) to generate the build system and build the project.

 There are two distinct steps in the build process: